Frequently Asked Questions

 The eight island State of Hawaii holds a unique culture and rhythm all of its own.
 It is a melting pot of cultures (Hawaiian, Japanese, Chinese, Korean, Portuguese, Samoan, Filipino and American) that have blended their languages and customs into what is called “local style” with a dialect all it’s own (a creole called “pidgin” English) as well as foods and taboos that are unique to Hawaii alone.

-(We will start your school year with helpful tips so that you can navigate this beautiful and different culture without offending those who live here.)
+(We will start your year with helpful tips so that you can navigate this beautiful and different culture without offending those who live here.)

 Centered 3000 miles from the nearest landmass, Kauai, the northernmost of the island chain, with a population of just over 70,000, is a popular vacation spot and a location used for numerous films.